UnderYourSpell/Socket-Ariports/README.md

 iii) I uploaded a video to YouTube of me running the programs: https://www.youtube.com/watch?v=km9C_vZvr0A

-In your report “README,” compare and contrast how such a simulation compares with the Internet traffic.
-Do you see parallels with systems such as Internet eXchange Points and Domain Name Servers and how we simulated the traffic with a hub-and-spoke topology here?
-Please state your assumptions and your thoughts inspired by this exercise in the context of Computer Networks.

 Thoughts/Reflections/Assumptions

 I think this simulation reflects how internet traffic works in how the larger hubs like ANC and SEA have much more traffic flowing into them, and through them than smaller 'airports'.